- Motivations For Selling A Business

 Pre-LOI Letter

-Once you’ve selected a business you like and decide that you want to move forward, you need to make your intentions known.
+Once you’ve selected a business you like and decided that you want to move forward, you need to make your intentions known.

-These pre-LOI terms can include things like the purchase price, the deal structure, how the seller will transition out of the business, how long the post-LOI diligence period will be, and more.
+These pre-LOI terms can include the purchase price, the deal structure, how the seller will transition out of the business, how long the post-LOI diligence period will be, and more.

-As you start to get some of those high-level items outlined, you should also be including your SBA lender in the process so they can give you reasonable certainty that they can fund the deal based on the terms the two parties have started to discuss.
+As you start to get some of those high-level items outlined, you should also include your SBA lender in the process so they can give you reasonable certainty that they can fund the deal based on the terms the two parties have started to discuss.

 The Letter of Intent